aragon/nest/grants/Ethsignals/FollowupQuestionsAnswers.md

 In order to ensure that this project is a success, the needs of some of the core stakeholders need to be carefully understood.
 Especially given the contentious nature of the very question of how decisions are being taken, or governance in general, we believe this needs to be done properly.

-In order to do this, we have decided one of the best approaches is to start with in-depth interviews of a sample of these stakeholders.
+In order to do this, we have decided the best approach to this is to start with in-depth interviews of a sample of these stakeholders.
 This will not only help us to build a signaling site that is useful, but will help to include these contributors early on in the creation of the project.

 These in-depth interviews (each ranging from 15 mins to 1 hour), as well as the additional community feedback we will be gathering, will be shared with the larger community - in the form of videos, articles and documentation -  to ensure transparency into our thinking and process.
 This will also hopefully prompt continued dialogue around how information is shared within the space.